riot/riot.github.io/guide/migration-from-riot2.md

 Riot 3 is a big improvement to the issues we found in the previous release, please check in detail all the [release notes](/release-notes).

 We have resolved many problems and they required a major release bump because they couldn't be fixed with the previous codebase.
-However migrating from Riot 2 shouldn't be such a big deal and below we have listed all the main breaking changes that might be worth to know.
+However migrating from Riot 2 shouldn't be such a big deal and below we have listed all the main breaking changes that might be worth knowing.

 ## Breaking changes